 People with cyclothymic disorder need to learn how to live with the extremes of their temperamental inclinations.
 However, living with cyclothymic disorder is not easy because interpersonal relationships are often stormy.
 Getting a job with flexible hours or, for people with artistic inclinations, pursuing a career in the arts may make it easier.

 A drug that stabilizes mood (such as lithium Lithium In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
 Mania is characterized... read more or an antiseizure medication Antiseizure medications In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
 Mania is characterized... read more ) may be used if cyclothymic disorder makes functioning difficult.
-People may tolerate the anticonvulsant divalproex better than lithium.
+People may tolerate the antiseizure drug divalproex better than lithium.
 Antidepressants are not used unless depression is severe and has lasted a long time because they can cause rapid switching from one mood to the other (rapid cycling).

-Support groups (such as the Depression and Bipolar Support Alliance—see DBSA) can help by providing a forum to share commons experiences and feelings.
+Support groups can help by providing a forum to share common experiences and feelings.